 A. Approximately 200 students are enrolled at List College.
-Each incoming class has anywhere from forty to fifty students.
-Three fourths of these students are enrolled in the Joint Program with Columbia since it is open to both men and women.
-Students in the Double Degree Program with Barnard College make up about one fourth of each class.
+Each incoming class has anywhere from 40 to 50 students.
+Three-fourths of these students are enrolled in the Joint Program with Columbia, since it is open to both men and women.
+Students in the Double Degree Program with Barnard make up about one-fourth of each class.

-Q. What’s the difference between Columbia College and the School of General Studies?
+Q. What's the difference between Columbia College and the Columbia School of General Studies?

 A. Columbia University has four undergraduate schools: Columbia College, Barnard College, the School of General Studies (GS), and The Fu School of Engineering and Applied Sciences (SEAS).
-Columbia College does not allow students to pursue two degrees simultaneously, nor does it allow students to enroll if they’ve had a break in their education between high school and college.
+Columbia College does not allow students to pursue two degrees simultaneously, nor does it allow students to enroll if they've had a break in their education between high school and college.
 The School of General Studies is designed to meet the needs of students who are not following a traditional college path.
-For our students, this means enrollment in a dual-degree program.
-For others it may mean that they are not enrolling immediately after high school.
-GS serves as an administrative portal that provides advising, academic support, its own student council, and a warm, supportive enclave in the larger Columbia University community for students embarking on an undergraduate career on the proverbial “road less traveled by.”
+For our students, this means enrollment in a dual-degree program and/or not enrolling immediately after high school.
+GS serves as an administrative portal that provides advising, academic support, its own student council, and a warm, supportive enclave in the larger Columbia University community for students embarking on an undergraduate career on the proverbial "road less traveled."
 Otherwise, GS students, and therefore Joint Program students, are fully integrated into Columbia University undergraduate courses along with their fellow students from Columbia College, SEAS, and Barnard.

 There are several advantages to the List College / GS relationship:

-(2) Each student is assigned an adviser at GS (in addition to an adviser at List) who is uniquely experienced in assisting students who are balancing the requirements of two degrees.
+2. In addition to an advisor at List College, each student is assigned an advisor at GS who is uniquely experienced in assisting students who are balancing the requirements of two degrees.